To enter the horse park, you must be registered as a casual rider or member.

 Coast Road

-Only walk-in access on Coast Road to access Muriwai Regional Park is permitted.
+Walk-in access only on Coast Road to access

 2. VEHICLES LOCKED IN MUST CALL SECURITY ON 0275355770, and PAY THE NIGHT GATE OPEN CHARGE.